Translation System¶

 Extraction Sources¶

-The extractor scans these patterns:
+The extractor scans these directories and file types:

-| Directory | Extensions | Patterns |
+| Directory | Extensions | Patterns detected |

 |---|---|---|